-For proper tool response on nuclear measurements the pipe should be pulled out at 9 -12 m/min (30 - 40 ft/min).
+For accuracy and proper tool response the pipe should be pulled out at 7-9 m/min (23 - 30 ft/min).

-Q. Can we drill or ream with the Cordax Composite collar?
+Q. Can we drill with the Cordax Composite collar?

-Yes, however the Cordax composite collars are most commonly used on reaming runs.
-The composite collars are drilling rated and are often used to drill final intervals prior to logging tool deployment.
-When longer drilling lengths, or more abrasive drilling requirements are needed, the Cordax steel wave propagation tool is the measurement deployed as there is no limit to drill lengths with the PRT collar.
+The Cordax composite collars are most commonly used on reaming runs.
+When drilling with the Cordax collars is required the Cordax steel wave propagation tool is the measurement deployed as there is no limit to drill lengths with the PRT collar.